lfe/blog/src/_posts/2015-07-08-1349-dragonflybsd--lfe.md

 talk about BSD and LFE :-)

 [DragonFly BSD](https://www.dragonflybsd.org/) and LFE are a *great* match.
-DragonFly's core focus is scalability, with features such as light weight kernel threads, a lightweight ports/messaging system, and the [HAMMER file system](https://en.wikipedia.org/wiki/HAMMER).
+DragonFly's core focus is scalability, with features such as lightweight kernel threads, a lightweight ports/messaging system, and the [HAMMER file system](https://en.wikipedia.org/wiki/HAMMER).
 Installation of Erlang, LFE, and related tools is a snap.
 By default, DragonFly comes with